-25 FLYNN (footnote 19), p.
+25 Flynn (footnote 19), p.
 80-81.

-So, for example, there are many participants in the Military Mobility project, but almost none in the Artillery or the Light Armoured Vehicle projects, which have par excellence military capabilities.
-Also very telling is the story of the Eurofighter, a genuine transnational European defence capability project: the Eurofighter Typhoon is, according to its manufacturer, "the world's most advanced swing-role combat aircraft providing simultaneously deployable Air-to-Air and Air-to-Surface capabilities", 26 but is in service only in five EU Member States, which at least hints at how hard it is to achieve unanimity among EU Member States in defence matters.
+Eurofighter Typhoon is, according to its manufacturer, "the world's most advanced swing-role combat aircraft providing simultaneously deployable Airto-Air and Air-to-Surface capabilities", 26 but is in service only in five EU Member States, which at least hints at how hard it is to achieve unanimity among EU Member States in defence matters.